 We have a research workshop to share achievements, exchanging activities and future projects for all members of TCHoU.

-As the Session 5-9 of the Tsukuba Global Science Week 2021, TCHoU is organizing International Workshop on "Universe Evolution and Matter Origin" as an on-line workshop.
+As the Session 4-1 of the Tsukuba Global Science Week, TCHoU is organizing the International Workshop on "Universe Evolution and Matter Origin" as an on-line workshop.

 ---|---|---|---|---|

-Please click on the title for the presentation slides (in Japanese).
+Please click on the title for the presentation slide.

 Lectures by astronomers will be held near Tanabata Day.
 The state-of-the-art research content will be explained in an easy-to-understand manner to the general public. (in Japanese)